demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-urls-delete
 ***
-Delete a URL from a policy
+Deletes a URL from a policy.

 #### Base Command